Gochujang Cucumber Salad (Oi Muchim)

 While the cucumbers are resting, prepare the dressing.

-In a mixing bowl, combine
+In a mixing bowl, combine the following ingredients.

 - 2 tablespoon gochujang paste